tomrndom/osf-website/src/pages/membership/companies.md

       - alt: Wind River
         image: //img/companies/_New/Platinum/Sponsor-Logos_WindRiver.png
     text: >-
-      OpenStack Foundation Platinum Members provide a significant portion of the funding to achieve the Foundation's mission of protecting, empowering and promoting the Open Infrastructure community and open source software projects.
+      Open Infrastructure Foundation Platinum Members provide a significant portion of the funding to achieve the Foundation's mission of protecting, empowering and promoting the Open Infrastructure community and open source software projects.
 Each Platinum Member's company strategy aligns with the OIF